maldoinc/wireup/docs/pages/services.md

 ```

-!!! warning
+!!! tip
     You might have noticed the use of `Injected[T]` in the documentation.
     In Wireup's own services, this is not necessary because Wireup assumes ownership of all dependencies for its services.
     However, this may not be the case when injecting into functions, as some arguments might be provided by other decorators or callers.

-    When injecting into a function, Wireup uses the `Injected[T]` syntax to explicitly indicate what is being injected.
+    When injecting into a function, Wireup requires the `Injected[T]` syntax to make it explicit that it should
-    This ensures that if the requested dependency is not known, an error is raised instead of silently skipping the parameter.
+    inject that parameter.
+This ensures that if the requested dependency is not known,
+    an error is raised instead of silently skipping the parameter.